Bromford Flagship LiveWest: Housing and development

-Bromford Flagship manages 82,243 homes across 61 local authority areas in east, central and south west England.
-The organisation employs approximately 3,327 staff members.
-In the 2024-25 financial year, the organisation completed 1,770 new homes, of which 1,698 were affordable homes.
+BFL manages approximately 120,000 homes across east, central and south west England, employing around 4,800 colleagues and serving 300,000 customers.
+In the 2024-25 financial year, Bromford Flagship completed 1,770 new homes, of which 1,698 were affordable homes.
 Of these, 519 units were designated for social rent, the most affordable rental tenure available.
 This proportion of social rent homes is relatively high for the sector.

 The organisation invested £134 million during 2024-25 to upgrade existing homes, including improvements to kitchens, bathrooms, windows, roofs and heating systems.
-Bromford Flagship has established a development pipeline of 6,500 homes and is expanding its in-house construction capability, having delivered 207 homes through this route in 2024-25.
+Bromford Flagship established a development pipeline of 6,500 homes and expanded its in-house construction capability, delivering 207 homes through this route in 2024-25.

 The organisation reduced outstanding repairs by 54% during the year, reaching its lowest open repair level in three years.
 Progress has been made on energy efficiency, with 79% of homes now meeting Energy Performance Certificate (EPC) rating C or above, helping customers reduce energy bills.